zytedata/unsloth_docker/README.md

+# unsloth_docker

-A working `Dockerfile` that has unsloth with all the other dependencies.
+A minimal working `Dockerfile` that has unsloth with all the other dependencies.

 ### How to use